realpasha/sdk-js/recipes/frameworks/React.md

 };
 ```

-Then we could use it like this:
+Then we can use it like this:

 ```tsx
 import * as React from 'react';